BaRatin-tools/BaRatinAGE/CONTRIBUTING.md

 - prerequesite: have maven installed and its bin path added to PATH.
 For example (on windows):
    - downloaded the zip file from https://maven.apache.org/index.html
-   - unzip it in `C:\Program Files\Java` folder (administrator privilege requrired)
+   - unzip it in `C:\Program Files\Java` folder (administrator privilege requrired). _Note: any folder would do!
+I give an example using the Java folder because this makes the most sense to me but feel free to use any directory you like._
-   - update the env variable by adding the path `C:\Program Files\Java\apache-maven-3.8.6\bin`
+   - update the `PATH` environment variable by adding the path to the maven bin folder; for example: `C:\Program Files\Java\apache-maven-3.8.6\bin`. _Note: see this [www.howtogeek.com article](https://www.howtogeek.com/787217/how-to-edit-environment-variables-on-windows-10-or-11/) to learn to modify an environment variable on windows_
-   - restart the console.
+   - restart the terminal/console.
 The command `mvn -version` should return the version of Maven you're working with.
 - download latest source file from github
-- unzip in externalLib folder
+- unzip in `externalLib` folder
-- install by running the command `mvn clean verify` or `mvn clean install` (see the github `README.md` file for the recommanded way to build the lib)
+- install by running the command `mvn clean verify` or `mvn clean install` (see the github `README.md` file of each library for the recommanded way to build it)
-- the jar file resulting from the build will typically be found in the target folder
+- the jar file resulting from the build will typically be found in the `target` folder

 ### Eclipse IDE: updating the build path